Santa Fe Southern Railway: Beginnings and the expansion of tourist operations

 The Santa Fe Southern began operations in 1992, after the Atchison, Topeka and Santa Fe Railway ended operations on its Lamy to Santa Fe branch line and a group of local businesspeople purchased the track to continue freight service in the area.
 Passenger service was added later on.

 On October 8, 2010, the railroad was purchased by STI-Global, Ltd., an Australian-based company.
 STI-Global said that the purchase would allow it to test the safety systems the company produces.

 On May 20, 2011, the railroad was evicted from its headquarters at the depot in Santa Fe to make way for a new visitors' center planned to serve New Mexico Rail Runner passengers.

-On August 12, 2012, the railroad was featured in the AMC TV series Breaking Bad season 5 episode "Dead Freight", in which one of the railroad's locomotives was delayed at a highway crossing in order to facilitate the theft of 1,000 gallons of the industrial chemical methylamine from a tank car near the end of the train.
-The locomotive featured was SFSR 07, a GP7u.
-In the credits, special thanks were given to the railroad for making the episode possible.

 Financial troubles and attempted recovery

 The railroad's business fluctuated greatly; in 2004, it hauled 401 carloads of freight, and in 2007 carried 25,907 passengers, but in 2009 these counts decreased to 25 and 12,208, both record lows.
 Towards the end of its existence, the railroad changed from separate freight and passenger operations to mixed trains (which carry both freight and passengers) at least twice a week, depending on the season.
 The railroad also offered charter and special trains.

 After the close of the 2012 operating season, things took a turn for the worse.
 On May 23, 2013, the Santa Fe Southern board chairman announced that he had laid-off all of the railroad's full-time staffers and many seasonal employees.
 The railroad did not operate any trains during the year 2013.

 On April 24, 2014, the Las Vegas Railway Express (LVRE) announced that it had reached an agreement with the Santa Fe Southern to jointly operate excursion trains that summer.
 LVRE would provide the capital to restore the line to operating condition, while Santa Fe Southern would operate the trains.